Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_task.md

 **Please use it when setting detailed options.**
 ### Include subdirectories
-It will recursively include subdirectories under the specified master folder.
+It will recursively include subdirectories under the specified source folder.

 ### Include empty directories
-Synchronizes the empty directories (even if a directory is empty on the master, it will be created on the target).
-If unchecked, empty directories on the master are ignored.
+Synchronizes the empty directories (even if a directory is empty on the source, it will be created on the destination).
+If unchecked, empty directories on the source are ignored.

 ### Include hidden directories
 When checked, Sync will include the hidden linux folders (those with a name starting with a dot).
 Note that in Windows and Samba, the hidden attribute is not set by the folder name.
-Thus, the synchronized folder on the SMB/Windows target won’t have the host hidden attribute.
+Thus, the synchronized folder on the SMB/Windows destination won’t have the host hidden attribute.

 ### Include hidden files
 When checked, Sync will include the hidden linux files (those with a name starting with a dot).
 Note that in Windows and Samba, the hidden attribute is not set by the file name.
-Thus, the synchronized file on the SMB/Windows target won’t have the host hidden attribute.
+Thus, the synchronized file on the SMB/Windows destination won’t have the host hidden attribute.

 ### Overwrite destination files
-If unchecked, files on the target will never be overwritten even if the compare criteria by size and time are different.
+If unchecked, files on the destination will never be overwritten even if the compare criteria by size and time are different.

 ### Retry on network error (only for SMB shares)
 On server-side connection errors, SMBSync3 will try again the synchronization for a maximum of 3 times at a 30 seconds interval.